yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-network/vpc-peers/_index.md

 Once a VPC has been created, you can deploy clusters in the VPC.
 Refer to [Create clusters](../../cloud-basics/create-clusters/).

-Once the cluster and the peering connection are active, you can connect your cluster deployed in the VPC with the peering connection by adding at least one of the CIDR blocks associated with the peered application VPC to the [IP allow list](../../cloud-basics/add-connections) for your cluster.
+Once the cluster and the peering connection are active, you must add at least one of the CIDR blocks associated with the peered application VPC to the [IP allow list](../../cloud-basics/add-connections) for your cluster.

 ### Create a VPC

 To create a VPC in Yugabyte Cloud, you need to specify the following:

-- Cloud provider (AWS or GCP)
+- Cloud provider (AWS or GCP).
-- Region in which to deploy the VPC (AWS only)
+- Region in which to deploy the VPC (AWS only).
 - Preferred CIDR to use for your database VPC.

 Refer to [Manage VPCs](cloud-add-vpc/).